Finding

 | This is part I, chapter 21 of Chris Tong's story, Finding the Divine in Person and Waking Up From the Dream. | |

 In late 1994, Adi Da sent Notes to me and my fellow devotee, Ed Rahsman.
 At the time, Ed and I were both serving Adi Da’s Work while living at the Mountain Of Attention.
-In His Notes, Adi Da said that He felt we were two of His strongest devotees, and, for that reason, He was making us the co-heads of His Lay Renunciate Order (aka LRO):
+In His Notes, Adi Da said that He felt we were two of His strongest devotees, and, for that reason, He was making us the co-heads of His Lay Renunciate Order (aka "the LRO"):

 All should cultivate this relationship to Me, and the sadhana in which I interact with people is the sadhana done in the fullest sense.
 I also want people to come here from time to time who are on fire, like individuals who I feel in the worldwide gathering, such as Chris Tong and Ed Rahsman, for they feel to Me to be on fire.
 So they should come from time to time, but they should not be undermined by the bland worldliness out there.
 And they should not let it take them over.
 And they should not let the culture be suppressed in terms of its practice of Ishta-Guru-Bhakti Yoga.
 That's the point of why the LRO should come here with some frequency.
 Individuals should come who are truly prepared.
 That is the point.